caryp-contrib/proposals/README.md

 ## ARCHIVE NAMING CONVENTIONS

-The initial version of the ObjectStorage providers will support .tar and .tgz archive extensions.
+The initial version of the ScmObject providers will support .tar and .tgz archive extensions.

 To support deploying the latest archive file in the container, there needs to be a natural sort order in the naming convention you choose for your archive files.
 For example: